official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 responsibility”, would in his view have the effect of making it “even clearer that the Council was not authorising the use of force”.

-151 Letter Manning to McDonald, 9 October 2002, ‘Iraq: Conversation with Jean‑Marc de La Sablière’.
+[^151]: Letter Manning to McDonald, 9 October 2002, ‘Iraq: Conversation with Jean‑Marc de La Sablière’.
-152 Letter Manning to McDonald, 9 October 2002, ‘Iraq: Conversation with Condi Rice’.
+[^152]: Letter Manning to McDonald, 9 October 2002, ‘Iraq: Conversation with Condi Rice’.
-153 Minute Grainger to Chaplin, 11 October 2002, ‘Iraq: Latest US Compromise’.
+[^153]: Minute Grainger to Chaplin, 11 October 2002, ‘Iraq: Latest US Compromise’.

 278

-The Report of the Iraq Inquiry435.
-In conclusion, Mr Grainger wrote:
+435. In conclusion, Mr Grainger wrote:

 “What we say to the French as a tactical ploy is one thing, but we should be under no illusion that the use of force solely on the basis of the first resolution as currently